 - The key can be either binary or text.
-If it is text, the following characters are ignored: leading and trailing white space, new lines. - The key must be between 8 and 64 characters long. - The key must belong to the user hacluster and the group haclient. - The key must be readable only by the file owner. - 6 The ticket to be managed by booth.
-For each ticket, add a ticket entry.
-For example, the ticket ticket-nfs specified here can be used for failover of NFS and DRBD as explained in https://documentation.suse.com/sbp/high-availability/html/SBP-DRBD/index.html - Optional parameter.
+If it is text, the following characters are ignored: leading and trailing white space, new lines. - The key must be between 8 and 64 characters long. - The key must belong to the user hacluster and the group haclient. - The key must be readable only by the file owner. - 6 The tickets to be managed by booth or a cluster administrator.
+For each ticket, add a ticket entry. - Optional parameter.
+Defines the ticket mode.
+By default, all tickets are managed by booth.
+To define tickets which are managed by the administrator (manual tickets), set the mode parameter to MANUAL or manual. - Manual tickets do not have expire, renewal-freq, and retries parameters. - Optional parameter.
 Defines the ticket's expiry time in seconds.
 A site that has been granted a ticket will renew the ticket regularly.
 If booth does not receive any information about renewal of the ticket within the defined expiry time, the ticket will be revoked and granted to another site.
 If no expiry time is specified, the ticket will expire after 600 seconds by default.
 The parameter should not be set to a value less than 120 seconds.
-The default value set by the ha-cluster-init scripts is 600.

-- Optional parameter.
+The default value set by the ha-cluster-init scripts is 600. - 9 Optional parameter.
 Defines a timeout period in seconds.
 After that time, booth will resend packets if it did not receive a reply within this period.
-The timeout defined should be long enough to allow packets to reach other booth members (all arbitrators and sites). - Optional parameter.
+The timeout defined should be long enough to allow packets to reach other booth members (all arbitrators and sites).

+- Optional parameter.
 Defines how many times booth retries sending packets before giving up waiting for confirmation by other sites.
-Values smaller than 3 are invalid and will prevent booth from starting. - 10 Optional parameter.
+Values smaller than 3 are invalid and will prevent booth from starting. - Optional parameter.
 Sets the ticket renewal frequency period.
 Ticket renewal occurs every half expiry time by default.
 If the network reliability is often reduced over prolonged periods, it is advisable to renew more often.
 Before every renewal the before-acquire-han-dler is run. - Optional parameter.
 It supports one or more scripts.
 To use more than one script, each script can be responsible for different checks, like cluster state, data center connectivity, environment health sensors, and more.
-Store all scripts in the directory /etc/booth.d/TICK-ET_NAME and make sure they have the correct ownership (user hacluster and group haclient).
+Store all scripts in the directory /etc/booth.d/TICK-ET\NAME and make sure they have the correct ownership (user hacluster and group haclient).
 Assign the directory name as a value to the parameter before-acquire-handler.
 The scripts in this directory are executed in alphabetical order.
 All scripts will be called before boothd tries to acquire or renew a ticket.
 For the ticket to be granted or renewed, all scripts must succeed.
-The semantics are the same as for a single script: On exit code other than 0, boothd relinquishes the ticket. - 12 The /usr/share/booth/service-runnable script is included in the product as an example.
+The semantics are the same as for a single script: On exit code other than 0, boothd relinquishes the ticket. - The /usr/share/booth/service-runnable script is included in the product as an example.
 To use it, link it into the respective "ticket" directory:

-ln -s /usr/share/booth/service-runnable /etc/booth.d/TICKET_NAME
+# ln -s /usr/share/booth/service-runnable /etc/booth.d/TICKET\NAME

-Assume that the /etc/booth.dTICKET_NAME directory contains the service-runnable script.
-This simple script is based on crm_simulate.
+Assume that the /etc/booth.dTICKET\NAME directory contains the service-runnable script.
+This simple script is based on crm\simulate.
 It can be used to test whether a particular cluster resource can be run on the current cluster site.
 That means, it checks if the cluster is healthy enough to run the resource (all resource dependencies are fulfilled, the cluster partition has quorum, no dirty nodes, etc.).
-For example, if a service in the dependency-chain has a failcount of INFINITY on all available nodes, the service cannot be run on that site.
+For example, if a service in the dependency-chain has a fail count of INFINITY on all available nodes, the service cannot be run on that site.
 In that case, it is of no use to claim the ticket.